profullstack/flog-std/web/README.md

-*This API is partially implemented and not ready yet.*
+*This API is a stub and not implemented yet.*

 # Web API